The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Preliminaries and main results

 Moreover, the T-contraction estimates hold: let $0\le u_0,v_0\in L^1_{\Phi_1}(\Omega)$ and $u(t),v(t)$ be the corresponding MWDS, then, for all $t\ge 0$ we have

-\end{thm} \begin{rem}\rm (i) As for the previous Theorem, the T-contraction implies comparison and uniqueness in $L^1_{\Phi_1}$ (via contractivity), but we stress on the fact that our proof only guarantees the validity of these properties for the MWDS, a priori we can not exclude that $u_0\in L^1_{\Phi_1}$ produces other WDS.
+\end{theorem} \begin{remark}\rm (i) As for the previous Theorem, the T-contraction implies comparison and uniqueness in $L^1_{\Phi_1}$ (via contractivity), but we stress on the fact that our proof only guarantees the validity of these properties for the MWDS, a priori we can not exclude that $u_0\in L^1_{\Phi_1}$ produces other WDS.

 (ii) A closer inspection of the proof reveals that the MWDS does not depend on the particular choice of the approximating sequence, we only require the approximating sequence to be monotone increasing, see Step 4 of the proof of Theorem \ref{existence} for more details.